 In nature, the cycle of life and nutrition is annual.
-We cannot thrive if we eat, drink, sleep, work and play in same way 365 days a year.
+We cannot thrive if we eat, drink, sleep, work and play in the same way 365 days a year.
 Humans, like birds, whales and other creatures, must begin to reconnect our lifestyle and diet to the natural rhythms of nature.

-Once you do so, instead of feeling exhausted at the end of the day, you will experience the benefits of swimming downstream with the current, and enjoy the same energy and vitality at the end of the day as when you started.
+Once you do so, instead of feeling exhausted at the end of the day, you will experience the benefits of swimming downstream with the current and enjoy the same energy and vitality at the end of the day as when you started.